 A student shall be promoted if his or her report card reflects three of the following:

-- Is marked at or above grade level in reading denoting no more than three indicators below a Level 3
+- Is marked at or above grade level in reading denoting at least half of the indicators are at or above a Level 3.

-- Is marked at or above grade level in writing denoting no more than two indicators below a Level 3
+- Is marked at or above grade level in writing denoting at least half of the indicators are at or above a Level 3.

-- Is marked at or above grade level in mathematics denoting no more than five indicators below a Level 3
+- Is marked at or above grade level in mathematics denoting at least half of the indicators are at or above a Level 3.

-- Is marked at least a Level 2 in all areas in social studies and science
+- Is marked at least at Level 2 in all areas in social studies and science.

 If this standard is not met, the teacher will communicate with the principal and parent(s) regarding the development of an improvement plan for the next grade.